Questions? Call (860)407-2687

 • How to Set Exceptions for Avg Behavior Shield

-If AVG is falsely alarming you about a program you know is malware-free, this page provides instructions on how to correct a false malware notification warning in AVG anti-virus.
+If AVG is falsely alerting you about a program you know is virus-free, this page shows you how to correct a false positive threat within AVG antivirus.
 The direct link to AVG's support page regarding this issue can be found at https://support.avg.com/SupportArticleView?urlName=AVG-Antivirus-scan-exclusions.

 In AVG you want to set file exceptions for a falsely flagged software program in two ways: